ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 there can exist no frictional force.
 Of course, we know that the ball *does* slow, which is proof that there does not exist a "point of contact" but rather an "area of contact".

 Rather than explicitly define an area of contact, which would greatly complicate the physics, we account for this embarassing blunder of the model by introducing a phenomenological friction parameter that slows down the $z-$component of the ball's angular momentum over time.
 What's a phenomenological parameter?
 It's a parameter that is added to a model *ad hoc*, that explains a phenomenon (in this case, the slowing down of a ball's rotation) that does not come from assumptions of the model.
 It's what people do when they want to model an observation but their model is bad and does not cause the observation.
-Basically, its cheating (sue me).
+Basically, its cheating, which my girlfriend knows I love to do.
 So after adding a standard friction term, we have our equations of motion solved:

 <div class="extra-info" markdown="1">
 <span class="extra-info-header">Spinning equations of motion</span>